Ajay-Maury/Ajay-Maury/README.md

 - 👀 I’m interested in coding

-- 🌱 I’m currently learning Full Stack Web Developer
+- 🌱 I’m currently learning Full Stack Web Developement

 - 📫 You can reach me at ajaymaurya6798@gmail.com